 Whenever I attend an event for The Listening, Inc. I collect names of people who we can profile for artist interviews.
-Similar organizations send out surveys — a list of questions that they want the artist to fill out.
+Similar organizations send out surveys — a list of creative interview questions that they want the artist to fill out.
 They ask questions like “What inspires you?” and the answers sound like, well, exactly the answers you expect.

 To put together my questions, I start by researching the artist’s body of work.
 Often, I notice themes that the artist has been unintentionally exploring for some time.

 These conversations also leave room for smart follow-up questions.
 They give me a chance to ask for clarification, tease out an example, or encourage a moment for storytelling.

 Artist Interview: Aidan Claire Daniel Lets The Birds Do the Talking

 Originally Published at Talk That Talk